JRadomyski/notary-site/README.md

 ## Overview

-This is a simple notary website that provides necessary information about the notary's office, including office hours, contact details, and a map showing the location.
+This is a simple notary website that provides necessary information about the notary's office.

 ## Assets